solana-labs/solana-web3.js/packages/codecs-data-structures/README.md

 const person = personDecoder.decode(bytes);
 ```

-## Scalar enum codec
+## Enum codec

-The `getScalarEnumCodec` function accepts a JavaScript enum constructor and returns a codec for encoding and decoding values of that enum.
+The `getEnumCodec` function accepts a JavaScript enum constructor and returns a codec for encoding and decoding values of that enum.

 ```ts
 enum Direction {